 How Long Does Alcohol Poisoning Last?

-Personal factors that affect how long alcohol poisoning lasts for someone include their age, weight, metabolism, sex, level of alcohol tolerance, and any medications you’re on.
+Personal factors that affect how long alcohol poisoning lasts for someone include their age, weight, metabolism, sex, level of alcohol tolerance, and any medications they’re on.
 Outside factors include the type of alcohol consumed, how quickly it was drunk, and if you ate beforehand.

 The thing is, your Blood Alcohol Concentration (BAC)can still rise, even if you haven’t touched a drink in a while.
 It can continue to do so for up to 40 minutes.
-So if you start feeling sick and stop drinking, you might feel more ill in the next hour.
+So, if you start feeling sick and stop drinking, you might feel more ill in the next hour.

 As a general rule of thumb, know that alcohol poisoning can last for several hours.
 The higher your alcohol poisoning level is, the longer it’ll last.